Appliscale/cloud-security-audit/README.md

 $GOPATH $ cd cloud-security-audit
 ```

-Then build and install configuration for the application inside clous-security-audit directory by executing:
+Then build and install configuration for the application inside cloud-security-audit directory by executing:

 ```bash
 cloud-security-audit $ make all